-DEADLINE: SEPTEMBER 20TH - Participants must register through the online registration system on vaffa.org.
-For State Fair entry system go to www.vaffa.org.
-Teams will need to be entered under team/club or school name.
+Participants must register through the online registration system on vaffa.org.
+For State Fair entry system go to www.vaffa.org prior to September 21st.
+Teams will need to be entered under team or school name.
 Individuals will also need to be entered separately to be eligible for premiums and scholarships.